Thomas K. Theogaraj

 Brigadier Thomas Krishnan Theogaraj (1919-2001) was a senior officer in the Indian Army.
-Brigadier Theogaraj commanded the 2nd Independent Armored Brigade and played a key role during the Indo-Pakistan War of 1965.
+Brigadier Theogaraj commanded the 2nd Independent Armored Brigade and played a key role during the Indo-Pakistani war of 1965.
 For his role in the war he was awarded the Maha Vir Chakra.

 Early military career

 He joined the British Indian Army, was selected for officer training and received an emergency commissioned into the Indian Army as a second Lieutenant 1 June 1942.
 He was appointed a war substantive Lieutenant 1 December 1942, later acting then temporary captain from 18 September 1944.
 He was posted to the 13th Duke of Connaught's Own Lancers, Indian Armoured Corps.

 In April 1941 the 13th D.C.O.
 Lancers left India for Iraq with the 10th Indian Division.
 They saw action against the Vichy French in Syria and also served in Persia and Iraq before joining the British Eighth Army in North Africa.
 In October 1942, they moved back to Persia and then back to India.
 After the Japanese surrender in 1945, the regiment moved to Java in the Dutch East Indies in support of the 5th and 23rd Indian Divisions, who were engaged in suppressing a revolt by the Indonesians.